Logan Inn New Hope PA

 French doors lead out to a large patio.
 From there, you can sit and watch the Main St. world go by.

-Open concept is an understatement when it comes to Ferry and Main, the Logan Inn New Hope in-house restaurant named for the street intersection on which the hotel sits.
+Open concept is an understatement when it comes to Landmark Tavern, the Logan Inn New Hope in-house restaurant.
 Tables extend to almost every part of the lobby/main floor (and out on the patio).
 Diners can watch chefs at work from nearly all vantage points.

 Ferry and Main restaurant New Hope PA